Kshitizzzz/Blox.xyz/Answer2/README.md

 3. Checksum/Hash Verification:
     - Calculate a hash for each map in the list and compare corresponding hashes between local and cloud databases.

+4. Data Sampling
+    - Randomly select a sample of records and compare them between the original and copied databases.

+5. Data validation script
+    - Write a validation script which compares data row by row of both databases.